Raemien/NeosAPKPatchingTool/README.md

 - Fully network compatible with users on the latest PC version.
 - Optional out-of-the-box support for NeosModLoader.
 - Enable manifest-level features such as hand-tracking and debugging.
+- Supports both Quest and Touchscreen releases of NeosVR.

 ## Requirements
 - The latest PC release of NeosVR (avaliable from [Steam](https://store.steampowered.com/app/740250/Neos_VR/)/Neos Launcher)